 Gallery owner Robert Fraser (Paul McCartney’s art dealer) helped him acquire paintings by surrealist Rene Magritte, one of which was the inspiration for the Beatles’ Apple Records logo and label art.

 Also see: Apple (Part 2)

 Hamilton conceptualized the pure white cover, adding that if this was “too clean and empty, then maybe we could paint a ring of brown stain to look as if a coffee cup had been left on it – but that was thought a bit too flippant.”

-It was agreed that the albums should be numbered.
+It was agreed that each of the millions of albums should be numbered.
 As Hamilton said, “It should be treated like a very small edition publication of poems or something!”
-The irony was that there were millions of albums printed.
+Hamilton considered the irony of millions of albums being numbered to be similar to a Fluxus idea.
 Each LP had a unique serial number stamped in gray.
 Numbers 000001 to 000020 were given to the Beatles and their friends.
 Each factory’s numbering system varied.